github-education-resources/codespaces-project-template-js/README.md

     <img src="https://user-images.githubusercontent.com/82035/194710065-92f8c325-6f57-4c77-88d7-da8db3c235e9.png" alt="Codespace initializing" style="width: 600px;"/>

 5. When complete you will see your Codespace load with a terminal section at the bottom.
-Here you will see `npm install` executing.
-When complete you will return to the terminal prompt where you can run the web application by executing: `npm run start`
+Codespaces will install all the required extensions in your caontainer, followed by executing `npm install`.
+Once the package installs are completed, Codesaces will execute `npm start`to start your web application running within your Codespace.

-   When the web application is started you will see a prompt telling you it started successfully on port 1234, and you can open that site within your browser:
+   When the web application has successfully started you will see a prompt telling you it started successfully on port 1234, and you can open that site within your browser:

    <img src="https://user-images.githubusercontent.com/82035/194709984-7e01f9db-df3e-41dc-bc1d-ce38b16b812d.png" alt="Web application started on port 1234" style="width: 340px;"/>